sodacan-net/sodacan-core/api/README.md

-# SodaCan API
+# Sodacan API
-The SodaCan API provides programmatic access to most of the capabilities of SodaCan.
+The Sodacan API provides programmatic access to most of the capabilities of Sodacan.
 This API is used by the REST API and by the command line tool.
-The SodaCan agent also uses the API to access SodaCan functions.
+The Sodacan agent also uses the API to access Sodacan functions.

-The backside of the SodaCan API is a connection to and from the SodaCan message bus.
+The backside of the Sodacan API is a connection to and from the Sodacan message bus.
 Since the message passing architecture is asynchronous, many of the APIs provide a "future" to the caller to wait for a response.